sauravchaudharysc/Algorithm/Hashing/README.md

 So we store the Burger with value 120 at index 7 of table.
 Since Hash table size if fixed.So we must keep in consideration the Key values lies withing the range.So for this we take out key value mod with table size.
+If two function have same key value then there occurs a collision.

+## Hash Function

+Collision cannot be avoided but it chances can be minimized by using a good hash function.<br>

+    1.Simple Hash function
+        h(key)=key%TableSize
+    It is suggested to use prime number for Table Size.Because Multiples are less compared to others.
+Suppose if Table size is 10.
+Then MOD 10,20,30 all result to zero.

+    2.String Hash Function
+      Add up ASCII values of characters of string to produce integer keys.But problem will arise in case of anagrams.Because they both have the same ASCII value.Small string maynt fill the table size.
+                                                         So to overcome this
+      we can use a apporach in which we will sum str[i]*pow(prime,i) upto the length-1.And then we will take mod with table size.To make it Fit for the table.